ikerising12138/recipe-prediction/README.md

 ## Final Model

-For the final model, we've decided to engineer more features to our model.
-Namely, `n_steps`, `n_ingredients`, and `minutes`.
-We have visualized their distributionn with regard to the ratings t
+For the final model, we've decided to engineer more features and added them into our model.
+Namely, we chose `n_steps`, `n_ingredients`, and `minutes`.
+We have visualized their distributionn with regard to the ratings:

 <iframe src="assets/Scatter_Plot_N_Steps.html" width=600 height=550 frameBorder=0></iframe>

 <iframe src="assets/Scatter_Plot_N_Ingre.html" width=600 height=550 frameBorder=0></iframe>

 <iframe src="assets/Scatter_Plot_Minutes.html" width=600 height=550 frameBorder=0></iframe>

+From the plots above, we can see that there seems to be some association between `n_steps`, `n_ingredients`, `minutes` and ratings, all showing some bimodal trends.

+We believe these features helped our model to make better predictions partially due to their bimodal relationships with the ratings, and also because we believe that these features are associated with a high-level concept of 'tediousness' of a recipe, as we hypothesized that either recipes that are easy to make, or have a delicate preparation process will gain higher ratings.